 Rhubarb crumble is the perfect classic spring dessert and is an English staple, in a similar way to a fluffy quiche.
 It always makes me think of Britain and reminds me of a time when we had an allotment a few years ago.
 When we took over the allotment I inherited an enormous rhubarb plant, that and a plot full of grass and weeds, it was literally the envy of all my neighbours – the rhubarb, not the weeds, that is.
-I could supply our whole street with a healthy stash of rhubarb throughout spring.
+We could supply our whole street with a healthy stash of rhubarb throughout spring.

 With its tangy and sweet flavour, you can spice rhubarb up with a bit of ginger, vanilla and cinnamon as we have done below.
 If you have too much rhubarb it can easily be frozen for a few months so don’t chuck it in the bin, just chop it up and freeze it until a later date.